Now accepting leadership applications for the 2019 calendar year!

 Student Directors for 2018

 Directors of Liturgy

 Hey everyone!
-I’m Michelle Krogius, a Pratt junior from Laguna Beach, California.
+I’m Michelle, a Pratt junior from Laguna Beach, California.
 I’m majoring in civil/structural engineering with an intended architecture certificate and political science minor.
 Outside the classroom, I love tenting in K-Ville, watching too much reality TV, and ordering Sushi Love at exactly 8pm.
 I’m also involved in Bass Connections research on Catholic campus ministries.
-I started in DCC ministry as a leader on Beach Weekend and a small group leader, and transitioned into liturgy last year as a sacristan for 9pm mass.
+I started in DCC ministry as a leader on Beach Weekend and small group leader, and transitioned into liturgy last year.
 I’m very excited to continue my liturgy ministry this year with a great group of student leaders!

 My name is Gregory Blazek, I am a proud Texan hailing from Dallas and I am a current Junior studying Biology and Computational Biology and Bioinformatics, looking to enter medical school after graduation.
 On top of my love for family and friends (and the occasional spontaneous adventure), I am a loyal member of the Duke University Marching Band and can be seen either cheering from the stands in sporting events, playing on the football field, or “surfing” with the Blue Devil on Coach K court.
 I came to Duke looking to put all my energy in academics and studying, but I am pleased that God has put people in my life who’ve shown me the importance of pursuing Christ first and foremost.
 I hope to expand on the Catholic ministry as a student director and guide myself and others closer to a relationship with the Eucharist.
 Peace and prayers.